makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

 # 6 Computational Social Science

-### 6.2.2 Development of new CSS-aiding abstractions, concepts, and methods.
+### 6.2.2 Development of new CSS-aiding abstractions, concepts, and methods

-* Word and sentence-level embeddings have had a large impact on CSS in recent
+* Word and sentence-level embeddings have had a large impact on CSS recently
-* Topic modeling, such as LDA (Blei+ 2003), and keyword extraction have been prevalent in CSS prior to the introduction of embeddings.
-These are examples of methods that encapsulate generic capabilities at a high abstraction level in CSS, as they are frequently used in studies across several subfields of CSS.
-As CSS researchers transition to using more powerful AI technologies, the concepts and algorithms that unlock new capabilities for them are yet to be developed.
+* Topic modeling, such as LDA (Blei+ 2003), and keyword extraction have been prevalent in CSS prior to the introduction of embeddings
+  * These are examples of methods that encapsulate generic capabilities at a high abstraction level in CSS, as they are frequently used in studies across several subfields of CSS
+* As CSS researchers transition to using more powerful AI technologies, the concepts and algorithms that unlock new capabilities for them are yet to be developed

 # 7 NLP for Online Environments